pclifford/borderlands2/README.md

 * **`decodedjson`** - A midway point between `decoded` and `json`, this will generate a JSON file, so it'll be technically editable by hand, but most of the internal data structures will be present as raw protobuf strings.
+* **`none`** - This output won't write a file at all.
+There's generally no need to specify this manually.
+If you run the utility without an output file, it'll switch to this mode automatically (though it will error out if you were also specifying an option which would change the savefile in some way).

 # Modifying Savegames (JSON Method)